*FAQs at the bottom of article*

-In 1965, Madden scored a great role on Camp Runamuck – Dave was also series regular on Laugh-IN, performing in 24 outrageous episodes.
-Reuben Kincaid as an agent always seemed agitated But Madden himself was always there for his co-stars.
-When Danny Bonaduce endured tough times, Madden opened his doors to him.
-Bonaduce stated he owed Madden a lot for how reliable and supportive he was.
+In 1965, Dave scored a great role on Camp Runamuck and was also series regular on Laugh-In, performing in 24 outrageous episodes.
+Reuben Kincaid as an agent always seemed agitated, but Dave himself was always there for his co-stars.
+When Danny Bonaduce endured tough times, Dave opened his doors to him.
+Bonaduce stated he owed him a lot for how reliable and supportive he was.

-Madden won the patrons over, in particular, one patron – none other than Frank Sinatra himself – who recommended him to Ed Sullivan.
-Three nights on The Ed Sullivan Show put Madden on the right track to his last known acting venture was actually a voice role in the short Adventures in Odyssey: The Last Days of Eugene Meltsner in the year 2000.
+Dave won the patrons over, in particular, one of whom — none other than Frank Sinatra himself — who recommended him to Ed Sullivan.
+Three nights on The Ed Sullivan Show put Dave on the right track and taking him all the way to his last known acting venture, which was actually a voice role in the short Adventures in Odyssey: The Last Days of Eugene Meltsner in the year 2000.

 6. Suzanne Crough

 Suzanne Crough is another honorable mention actor of The Partridge Family as she sadly passed away suddenly in 2015 at the age of 52.
 She played the role of the youngest sibling, Tracy.
 Following her role in The Patridge Family, she made several guest appearances on various TV shows, including Mulligan’s Stew.
 Her last known role was in the TV movie Children of Divorce in 1980.